-Located along the Flint River about 70 miles outside of Detroit, Flint, MI is a town with a rich history.
-In this year's ValuePenguin study on the top places for plumbers to live in work Flint placed inside of our Top 10, no small feat.
+Located along the Flint River about 70 miles outside of Detroit, Flint, Mich., is a town with a rich history.
+In this year's ValuePenguin study, Flint placed inside of our top 10 — no small feat.
 The city's ranking was buoyed by it's cheap cost of living, easily taking the number one spot on our list.
-But beyond its cost of living, Flint also showcased a higher than average demand for plumbing services, and an average salary that's 35% higher than other cities in the country,
+But beyond its cost of living, Flint also showcased a higher-than-average demand for plumbing services and an average salary that's 35% higher than other cities in the country.

-Indiana's third largest city is located in the southwest corner of the state.
+Indiana's third-largest city is located in the southwest corner of the state.
 There are plenty of opportunities in Evansville for plumbers.
-Not only does 'The Pocket City' have a high concentration of plumbers jobs per capita, job-seekers can also look forward to a high median salary, $64,150, and a cost of living that is the third best in this year's study.
+Not only does the Pocket City have a high concentration of plumbing jobs per capita, but job seekers can also look forward to a high median salary, $64,150, and a cost of living that is the third best in this year's study.

 |5||St. Louis, MO||$68,850||4,790||1.44||86||66|

 |11||Cedar Rapids, IA||$62,410||640||1.77||83||54|